What is Rain Ready Ottawa?

 Rain Ready Ottawa offers:

-Information on projects for your home (see below) including a series of self-guided eLearning courses to help you implement rainwater management projects (eLearning courses will be launched in late Spring of 2022)
+- Information on projects for your home (see below) including a series of self-guided eLearning courses to help you implement rainwater management projects

 What’s the problem with rain?

 Many of Ottawa’s older urban areas were developed without thinking about managing rainwater.
 Buildings, streets and parking lots don’t absorb rain like natural areas do.
 When rain falls on these surfaces, it moves quickly into storm sewers that drain straight into our streams and rivers, picking up pollutants along the way.
 This can cause problems like:

 - Poor water quality in creeks and rivers